 Answer: We certainly want to be dispensationally correct.
-We donít want to Judaize the New Testament and blur, or even remove, the important distinctions between Israel and the Church.
+We don’t want to Judaize the New Testament and blur, or even remove, the important distinctions between Israel and the church.

-Though the Church Age had not yet begun, Godís focus was now moving beyond Israel to include the Gentiles.
-The Great Commission mandates the disciples go and teach all nations, whereas a few years earlier Jesus said, "Go not into the way of the Gentiles, and into any city of the Samaritans enter ye not: But go rather to the lost sheep of the house of Israel" (Matt.
-10:5-6).
+Though the Church Age had not yet begun, God’s focus was now moving beyond Israel to include the gentiles.
+The Great Commission mandates the disciples go and teach all nations, whereas a few years earlier Jesus said, "Go not into the way of the Gentiles, and into any city of the Samaritans enter ye not: But go rather to the lost sheep of the house of Israel" (Matthew 10:5-6).

-Question: So the change of our Lordís focus actually pre-dates the Book of Acts?
+Question: So the change of our Lord’s focus actually pre-dates the Book of Acts?

-Question: So then if our Lordís change of focus pre-dates Acts, what is the significance of the events of the Book of Acts?
+Question: If our Lord’s change of focus pre-dates Acts, what is the significance of the events of the Book of Acts?

-Question: So, if the Great Commission is for the Church Age, then water baptism must also be for the Church Age.
+Question: If the Great Commission is for the Church Age, then water baptism must also be for the Church Age.